I recently fitted a fan in my bathroom ceiling, which discharged through the roof via a plastic pipe.

 Don’t start any job without checking what potential problems lie ahead.
 These are things to look out for:

 - Any obstacles between the access hatch and the extract fan — wiring, pipework, water tanks, etc.?

 - Do you have insulation on top of the ceiling joists?
 Many houses now have top-up insulation, which is great for reducing heat loss but can make walking across it hazardous.
 You may need to install a temporary boardwalk to get to the fan.

-- Measure the size of extract pipework.
+- Measure the size of the extract pipework.
 The condensate trap must be the same diameter.

 - Check the headroom — have you got enough space to work?

-Pro Tip: If you haven’t yet topped up your loft insulation, now is a good time to do it.
+Pro Tip: Now is a good time to top up your loft insulation if you haven’t already.
 Doing so could avoid the need to insulate the condensate pipe and trap.

 Step 2: Remove a Section of the Pipe